YouMingYeh/ai-linebot/README.md

 Options include:

-- Cloud providers like AWS, GCP, Azure, Heroku, Render, or Railway
+- Cloud service providers like AWS, GCP, Azure, Heroku, Render, or Railway
 - Your own server with proper SSL termination

-- Tunnel services like ngrok (for development only)
+> I personally use a DigitalOcean VPS server with Cloudflare SSL.

 After deployment, configure your webhook URL in the LINE Developer Console to point to your `/callback` endpoint.

-If you need assistance with deployment or have any questions, please contact: ym911216@gmail.com
+> If you need assistance with deployment or have any questions, please contact: ym911216@gmail.com

 ---